In Arlington and across the region, we are watching our winter salt use – here’s how you can too. Use these three easy steps:

 When we use less salt, we protect our pets' paws - and our drinking water sources.

 Brine uses a quarter of the salt contained in traditional rock salt.
-When the County uses brine instead of rock salt on County roads, we can limit how much salt ends up in our drinking water sources.
+When Arlington County uses brine instead of rock salt on County roads, we can limit how much salt ends up in our drinking water sources.
+Arlington also provides winter salt training to employees and contractors each fall in advance of the snow season.
+Additionally, the County has worked to upgrade equipment that can more carefully regulate and track the quantity of salt used.

 If you see excess salt on the roads, you can take photos and report it:

-Arlington County is also participating in the Northern Virginia Salt Management Strategy:
+Arlington County is also providing outreach and participating in the Northern Virginia Salt Workgroup and Salt Management Strategy and regional efforts.
+Here's how you can learn more:

 Images courtesy of the Northern Virginia Clean Water Partners, Metropolitan Washington Council of Governments, Montgomery County, MD, Northern Virginia Salt Management Strategy, and the Salting Shift Campaign of the Smart About Salt Council.